-In Year 7, pupils revisit some of the most important learning from their study of Catholicism in primary school.
+In Year 8, pupils seek a deeper understanding of key themes covered in Year 7. revisit some of the most important learning from their study of Catholicism in primary school.
 For those who have not attended Catholic primary school, this year presents the theological foundations that are the basis for understanding Catholicism.
 The focus of the entire year is God's revelation and the way in which this has gradually unfolded through salvation history.
-Year 7 students study the following topics:

-- Creation and Covenant Distinction between general and special revelation - Prophesy and Promise Special revelation: scripture - Galilee to Jerusalem Fulness of revelation: Jesus Christ. - Desert Garden The incarnation through time: the sacraments - To the Ends of the Earth The Holy Spirit and the Church - Dharmic Religion Hinduism beliefs and teachings; Hinduism practices.
+- Creation and Covenant The Fall, sin and conscience. - Prophesy and Promise Prophesies of Redemption. - Galilee to Jerusalem Christ's proclamation of the Kingdom. - Desert Garden The meaning of suffering. - To the Ends of the Earth Resurrection and eternal life. - Abrahamic Religion Islam beliefs and teachings; Islamic practices.